There are many stories about cheating in marriages and long-term relationships.

 The way to create a strong relationship that lasts and is free of cheating, is to not to rely on assumptions.
 Don’t rely on what you talked about six years ago, or even six months ago,

-Instead, check in regularly check in about the agreements you have and how they are working,
+Instead, check in regularly about the agreements you have and how they are working,

 By creating a habit of ongoing communication, you can do so in a nonconfrontational way.
 These conversations can be an expression of love that takes the pressure off talking about a problem when it does come up.